 Definitely, worth the visit, this area is being completely transformed and renovated.
 Some years ago this place was an enormous slaughterhouse that provided all the meat for the greater Copenhagen area.
 Today with just a few abattoirs operating, the rest of the locals are being replaced by delightful design brands, trendy bars and inviting finger food joints.

 This is just another perfect example of how the public space in Denmark is transformed thinking in the benefit of all.

 We always take some time to visit the botanical gardens of the cities we visit, well Copenhagen was no different.
 This time we didn’t have the time to go inside the glass house as we were on a flash visit, but we are sure it worth your money and time to stay wandering inside the gardens.

-If you are short of time like us, don’t hesitate to go anyway, the park where the botanic gardens are located is beautiful as well, like that you can have a look at the wonderful structure and have a walk inside this pretty park.
+Not a lot of time?
+Don’t hesitate to go anyway, the park where the botanic gardens are located is beautiful as well, like that you can have a look at the wonderful structure and have a walk inside this pretty green area.

 #07 Enjoy the independent creation shops centered around design

 If, like us, you like design, the beautiful objects, and ceramics you will want to enter in all the shops of the city!
 Fortunately for you, we have shortlisted the coolest in our opinion:

 ➞ Studio Arhoj, Kigkurren 8M

 A wonderful showroom and workshop of the colorful brand.

 ➞ Linnemann Ann, Kronprinsessegade 51